abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 2. Serve a custom, internationalized template.

-We solved this by migrating the process into the application.
+This means the application has to be involved; so we migrated the process into it.
 First, we added a route.

 ````
 get '/maintenance', to: 'downtime#show'
 ````

 We then added a corresponding controller and view to display to the user when the application is in maintenance mode.
-This lets us serve the page dynamically, and use I18n.
+Now we can serve the page dynamically, and use I18n.

 ````
 class DowntimeController < ApplicationController